pdubz-sudo/data-wrangling/README.md

 The purpose of this project was to extract and clean data from a web site into another stored format: in this case csv.
 The web site scraped was Lund Universities admissions page, http://www.lunduniversity.lu.se/lubas/programs, and running the code extracts all degree programs into a csv file.
-The education level of each program is then cleaned and categorized.
+The education level of each program is then cleaned and categorized because the entries in the website are either inconsistent or lacking information.
 BeautifulSoup was used to extract the data from the universities website.

 Files in repository:
 - code